Assessment of Plastic Marine Debris Export Mechanisms and Risk to Sea Scallop Fisheries of the Mid-Atlantic Bight

 Who is involved?

-Researchers from Woods Hole Oceanographic Institution and Royal Netherlands Institute for Sea Research, with support from a NOAA Marine Debris Program Research grant, are exploring the biofilm community living on microplastics, the availability of microplastics for ingestion by sea scallops, and the effects of microplastic ingestion on larval and adult sea scallops in the Mid-Atlantic Bight and Georges Bank.
+Researchers from Woods Hole Oceanographic Institution, Royal Netherlands Institute for Sea Research, and Florida Atlantic University, with support from a NOAA Marine Debris Program Research grant, are exploring the biofilm community living on microplastics, the availability of microplastics for ingestion by sea scallops, and the effects of microplastic ingestion on larval and adult sea scallops in the Mid-Atlantic Bight and Georges Bank.

 What is the project and why is it important?